jazzband/pathlib2/README.txt

 Requirements
 ------------

-Python 3.2 or later is recommended, but pathlib is also usable with Python 2.7.
+Python 3.2 or later is recommended, but pathlib is also usable with Python 2.7 and 2.6.

 Install
 -------